 Today, only three sites can be visited in the area, with a distance of not more than three kilometres between each one.
 You must go to Uxegney and Golbey, in the north of Épinal.
 This is where you will satisfy your wish to learn about the forts, which embody rightly the stronghold system implemented by General Séré de Rivières after the war in 1870.

 A short visit is a must

-Then, you need to take a right on the road outside the fort in Bois l’Abbé towards the fort in the Grande Haye to discover the latter’s fortification opened several times during the summer.
+Then, you need to take a right on the road outside the fort in Bois l’Abbé towards the fort in the Grande Haye to discover its fortification, opened several times during the summer.
 This work, which was built at the same time as fort in Bois l’Abbé, resembles certain Alpine works.
 It was strengthened with the first concretes developed around 1885 to overcome a major crisis in the artillery.
 There, you can see a powder store, caponiers and concrete premises in which soldiers used to take shelter during heave bombing.

 A modern-day fort

-Finally, you can end your tour of the forts going back on the road passing the fort in Bois l’Abbé then keep going along the military railway that drives you straight to the fort in Uxegney.
+Finally, you can end your tour of the forts by going back on the road passing the fort in Bois l’Abbé; then keep going along the military railway that drives you straight to the fort in Uxegney.
 This last fort, which has been entirely modernized, is opened in the summer.
 You can learn about the technologies of the 20th century.
 There, you can leapfrog from the oil lamp to electricity and from cannons in the open air to ironclad turrets.
-The visit to the kitchen and the electric factory completes your discovery of this extraordinary heritage.
+The visit to the kitchen and the electric factory completes the discovery of this extraordinary heritage.

-These three works are now restored by associations whose members are passionate volunteers.
+These three works are now being restored by associations whose members are passionate volunteers.
 They take great pleasure in welcoming and introducing this part of the history of France to you.